akomis/diploma-project/README.md

 <br><br>

 ## Extensibility
 The agent currently supports Dobot Magician and JeVois Camera devices.
 For extending the agent's capabilities to support a different type of device one can create a device class (device module) and place it in the `device_modules.py`.
-This class needs to implement the `Device` abstract base class (virtual interface) i.e. implement all its attributes and methods.
+This class needs to implement the `Device` abstract base class (virtual interface).
 The name of the class is determining the name that the agent will use to discover a device through `devices.conf`, connect to it, fetch its attributes (and update prometheus endpoint) and disconnect from the device.
-The attributes that need to be implemented is the options{} dictionary and the methods are the connect(), fetch() and disconnect() methods.
+The member that needs to be implemented is the options{} dictionary and the methods are the connect(), fetch() and disconnect() methods.
 More specifically
 ### `options{}`
 A dictionary that includes all the valid fields/options a device can have in the configuration file (monitored attribute fields) as keys and their default value (also used to validate the type of the value in the configuration file) as values.
 ### `connect()`